jbexta/AgentPilot/README.md

 # 🤖 OpenAgent
 OpenAgent is a zero-shot conversational agent with a ReAct system that supports both hard-coded actions and code interpreter actions.

-Hard coded actions give near instant responses while allowing full control over action logic and dialogue integration.<br>
+Hard coded actions give fast responses while allowing full control over action logic and dialogue integration.<br>

 Adding a new Action is as easy as adding a new class, and instantly ready to use with ReAct.